 The titles of Telugu movies are not randomly chosen to be stylish and appealing.
-The titles could be related to story or from lyrics of popular songs or even based on dialogues but this is not the case always.
-There are many movies in last Two decades of Tollywood which were named after following some sentiments.
-Several actors followed title sentiments and some words or phrases are popular during certain time periods.
+The titles could be related to the story or from lyrics of popular songs or even based on dialogues but this is not the case always.
+There are many movies in the last two decades of Tollywood which were named after following some sentiments.
+Several actors followed title sentiments and some words or phrases are popular during certain periods.

 N. T. Rama Rao had a title sentiment for the word ‘Ramudu’.
-As a matter of fact, most of his films with titles having the word Ramudu were successful.
+Most of his films with titles having the word Ramudu were successful.
 He first used it in his early career in his 1954 film ‘Aggi Ramudu’.
 Later he made ‘Sabhash Ramudu’, ‘Banda Ramudu’, ‘Taxi Ramudu’, ‘Tiger Ramudu’, ‘Ramudu Bheemudu’, ‘Pidugu Ramudu’, ‘Ramuni minchina Ramudu’, ‘Adavi Ramudu’, ‘Driver Ramudu’, ‘Srungara Ramudu’, ‘Challenge Ramudu’, ‘Circus Ramudu’, ‘Rowdy Ramudu Konte Krishnudu’, ‘Sarada Ramudu’ and ‘Kaliyuga Ramudu’.
 This sentiment was followed throughout his career.

 Chiranjeevi had a sentiment for negative titles.
-His films based on negative titles include Yamakinkarudu, Khaidi, Goonda, Devanthakudu, Kirathakudu, Khaidi No 786, State Rowdy, Lankeshwarudu etc. Apart from them, ‘Donga’ is considered lucky for Chiranjeevi.
-After his 1985 film ‘Donga’ turned out to be a blockbuster, he further used it in his films Adavi Donga, Donga Mogudu, Jebu Donga, Manchi Donga and Kondaveeti Donga.
-Majority of these films are commercially successful.
+His films based on negative titles include Yamakinkarudu, Khaidi, Goonda, Devanthakudu, Kirathakudu, Khaidi No 786, State Rowdy, Lankeshwarudu, etc. Apart from them, ‘Donga’ is considered lucky for Chiranjeevi.
+After his 1985 film ‘Donga’ turned out to be a blockbuster, he further used it in his films Adavi Donga, Donga Mogudu, Jebu Donga, Manchi Donga, and Kondaveeti Donga.
+The majority of these films are commercially successful.

-Balakrishna doesn’t have any title sentiments but after the success of ‘Samara Simha Reddy’, he seems to have an inclination towards the word ‘Simha’.
-He subsequently used it in Narasimha Naidu, Seema Simham, Lakshmi Narasimha, Simha and Jai Simha.
+Balakrishna doesn’t have any title sentiments but after the success of ‘Samara Simha Reddy’, he seems to incline to the word ‘Simha’.
+He subsequently used it in Narasimha Naidu, Seema Simham, Lakshmi Narasimha, Simha, and Jai Simha.
 These titles were used keeping his image in mind and there is no success sentiment behind Simha.

-Another sentiment that is less popular is the use of the word ‘Okkadu’ in title.
+Another less popular sentiment is the use of the word ‘Okkadu’ in the title.
 Although we don’t find many movies using it, this sentiment was followed by some filmmakers.
-The films include Oke Okkadu, Okkadu Chalu, Okkadu, Athanokkade, Okkade etc. Apart from them, the use of word ‘Yama’ is considered a secret to success by many.
-There are tons of movies made on the theme of ‘Yama loka’ and only the unluckiest few tasted failures with it.
+The films include Oke Okkadu, Okkadu Chalu, Okkadu, Athanokkade, Okkade etc. Apart from them, the use of the word ‘Yama’ is considered a secret to success by many.
+There are tons of movies made on the theme of ‘Yama Lokam’ and only the unluckiest few tasted failures with it.
 These are the trends that are followed by filmmakers and actors over several decades.
-So, the next catchy title you hear could be following a sentiment which most audience don’t notice.
+So, the next catchy title you hear could be following a sentiment that most audiences don’t notice.